Mike Orbach

 I was one of the original members of the Albemarle-Pamlico Estuarine Study Technical Committee, and chaired the Public Involvement Subcommittee.
 I was in this position throughout the program, and afterwards was a founding Board member of the Partnership for the Sounds.
 During my years with APNEP, the first Comprehensive Conservation and Management Plan (CCMP, published 1994) was produced.

-Tell us how your work, organization, or research has contributed to our collective mission of identifying, protecting, and restoring the significant resources of the Albemarle-Pamlico system.
+Tell us how your work, organization, or research has contributed to our collective mission of understanding, protecting, and restoring the significant resources of the Albemarle-Pamlico system.

 I have performed research and been involved in coastal and marine policy on all coasts of the U.S. and in Mexico, Central America, the Caribbean, Southeast Asia, Europe, Alaska and the Pacific, and has published widely on social science and policy in coastal and marine environments.
 Topics related to the Albemarle-Pamlico system include sea level rise and climate change, fisheries management, and coastal policy and management.